icub-tech-iit/training-systemcomposer-pendulum/README.md

   _"The contact shall be detected and the interaction force shall be reduced under $`1`$ $`\text{N}`$ within $`1`$ $`\text{s}`$"_. <br>
   _"Once the contact is detected, the system stops receiving further set-points"_.
 - Enable the `Test Safety` in the test suite and associate the new requirement to the test case.
 - Modify the controller to take the safety requirement into account.
+All the usable inputs are already made available to the controller.
 - Run the test suite to validate your approach.

 To complete the assignment do: